 Do you or someone you love have an addiction to drugs or alcohol?
 The River Source provides a highly-effective, 12-step recovery process that is right for those who want to change their life.
 Our abstinence-based drug rehab program will help you or your loved one identify the risks of substance abuse and develop healthier coping mechanisms.
 The River Source specializes in helping families recover from addiction together by teaching them how to help each other, manage triggers, and avoid relapse.

 The biggest problem for those with a family member struggling with addiction is that you want the best treatment for them.
 You want them to recover, but it’s hard to find this kind of help.
 At The River Source, we are here to help you get the care you need for someone who needs rehab in their life.
 Our team is ready to put everything on hold so that you can get that person into a treatment center as soon as possible.
 The River Source offers specialized care for those struggling with substance abuse, including alcohol, prescription addiction, and illegal substance abuse.
 With various services ranging from private counseling to 12-step meetings and intensive residential programs, our experienced staff is here to help individuals and their families break the cycle of addiction.

 The River Source provides a safe, comfortable and non-judgemental environment to help you find your way back.
 We believe in you and want you to know that you’re not alone on this journey.
 What you think is a weakness can turn into your strength when you choose to recover from addiction.
+Learn which insurance companies will cover your treatment options are The River Source.
 The first step towards building yourself up is calling 866-828-6792 to speak with an addiction specialist at The River Source today.